The best business networking apps help you to make the right professional and business contacts online.

 The model behind LinkedIn is straightforward enough, allowing users to create a profile that then enables others to find and connect with them for business purposes.

 Protection against unwarranted invites is inbuilt, and users can restrict what information is available about them.
 But what most people like is that they can share their trusted business associates with others, creating a community of connected and approved people.
+The only real criticism is that the default email settings leave you open to a potentially large number of pointless updates and marketing information.

 Regular messaging applications like Hangouts weren’t specifically built for business users, but GroupMe (opens in new tab) was, and you can also use it for personal connections.

-It operates much like a private chat room, where any message can be seen by all those in the group, allowing them to react to information sent to each other.
+GroupMe operates much like a private chat room, where any message can be seen by all those in the group, allowing them to react to information sent to each other.
 Private messages are possible, but it isn’t the default mode of this tool.

 In addition to text-based communication, GroupMe also supports pictures, videos, documents and web hyperlinks in its exchanges.